Localization Transition for Polymers in Poissonian Medium

 \end{corollary}

 \begin{remark} In dimension $d \geq 3$, a phase transition occurs on the curve $\Crit$.
 The function $p(\b,\n)$, being equal to the analytic function $\n \lambda(\b)$ on one side of the curve, takes a different value on the other side.
 We do not know what is the order of the phase transition.
-However, we will show that, when $d \geq 3$, the gradient of $p_t(\beta,\nu)$ converges as $t \to \8$ to that of the limit $\n \lm(\b)$, at all points of $\cD$, in particular those in $\Crit$. \end{remark}
+However, we will show that, when $d \geq 3$, the gradient of $p_t(\beta,\nu)$ converges as $t \to \8$ to that of the limit $\n \lm(\b)$, at all points of $\cD$, in particular those in $\Crit$ (See the argument at the end of section \ref{p*th:phasediag}). \end{remark}